qiime2/docs/source/16s-overview.md

 ### Import data into qiime

 If you're using qiime to process your data, the first thing you need to do is get that data into a format that qiime can understand.
 Various importing methods currently available in qiime are highlighted [in the QIIME 2 importing tutorial](https://docs.qiime2.org/2018.6/tutorials/importing/).
+This step has the potential to be the most confusing part of the qiime2 pipeline as there are dozens of import and format types to choose frome and only one will be appropriate for a given file.
+To see a full list of available import/format types use: `qiime tools import --show-importable-formats` & `qiime tools import --show-importable-types`

 If you're importing data that you've generated, you'll likely need to generate a [_manifest file_](https://docs.qiime2.org/2018.6/tutorials/importing/#fastq-manifest-formats) which maps each file to its sample ID.
 Make sure to read the [importing tutorial](https://docs.qiime2.org/2018.6/tutorials/importing/) carefully, and don't get discouraged if you get stuck - this step is often the most tedious (and the QIIME developers agree!)